 Creating the perfect Costa Rica packing list comes down to three simple rules: choose lightweight items, pick waterproof gear, and bring quick-dry materials.
 These basics work well in all of Costa Rica’s different weather zones.

-The key items in this Costa Rica packing list – from proper hiking shoes to reef-safe sunscreen – cover the most common needs travelers face during their trips.
+Focus on versatile items that work in multiple situations instead of overpacking.
+The key items in this list cover the most common needs travelers face during their trips.

 Frequently Asked Questions